 Post-Assessment Moderation Moderation of marked student work to ensure that the student work has met the assessment criteria and requirements; the assessment marking schedule has been fairly and consistently applied; fair and consistent feedback has been provided; and the marking calculations are correct.
-Module Refer Programme Struc ture Module Descriptor ne module.
-The module descriptor forms part of the for the programme and has been approved by NZQA.
+Module Refer Programme Strue cture Module Descriptor The official details of the module.
+The module descriptor forms part of the curriculum document for the programme and has been approved by NZQA.
 Module Outline A document provided to students at the commencement of each module which includes detailed information about the module and its requirements.
 It is more detailed that a Module Descriptor, providing students with information such as assessment due dates, marking criteria, and other expectations.
-New Zealand Qualifications Framework (NZQF) The NZQA system that registers and quality assures all qualifications and formal programmes of learning in New Zealand.
+New Zealand Qualifications Framework (NZQF) The NZQA system that registers, and quality assures all qualifications and formal programmes of learning in New Zealand.
 New Zealand Record of Achievement (NZROA) Official transcript of all the National/New Zealand qualifications and standards that a student has achieved.
 Any qualifications gained before the implementation of the NZQF will not appear on the NZROA.
-Offshore Delivery e delivery as a qualification listed on the NZQF If or delivery by Wintec entirely overseas/offshore.
+Offshore Delivery Wintec defines offshore delivery as a qualification listed on the NZQF designed and approved for delivery by Wintec entirely overseas/offshore.
 Offshore Applicants Wintec defines an offshore applicant as an applicant applying for an NZQF qualification delivered by Wintec entirely overseas/offshore.
 Open Book Where an examination is designated by the Programme Committee as 'open book', students may take into the examination room any permitted and specified materials.
 Plagiarism Copying or paraphrasing someone else's work, or using another's ideas, be it published or unpublished, without clearly referencing and acknowledging the source.
 Portfolio of evidence Portfolio of evidence refers to the evidence put forward by an applicant for consideration for TOC.
 Evidence can be presented in a variety of ways but will be assessed in relation to the learning outcomes of programmes and modules.
-Programme Refer Programme Structure Programme Regulations The expectations and standards required of students in relation to a specific programme.
-Transitional Arrangements The steps that are put in place to ensure students are able to complete the qualification with limited impact when the programme / qualification they are enrolled in is redeveloped; and/or the programme / qualification they are enrolled in is being taught out, and students are required to transfer to a new programme / qualification.
+Programme Refer Programme Strue cture Programme Regulations The expectations and standards required of students in relation to a specific programme.
+Transitional Arrangements The steps that are put in place to ensure students are able to complete the qualification with limited impact when the programme / qualification they are enrolled in is redeveloped; and/or - the programme / qualification they are enrolled in is being taught out, and students are required to transfer to a new programme / qualification.